Psycho-not0078/Psycho-not0078.github.io/src/content/blog/log-injestion-from-kubernates-Deployment-Via-FluentD.md

 |Fluentbit|A lightweight, and highly scalable logging and metrics processor and forwarder|Setup in every node to extract logs from application nodes and store in central location for fluentd access|
 |FluentD| an open-source data collector and log processor that unifies data collection and consumption|Deployed in seperate deployment set to transfer logs out of the cluster into wazuh (or any other log collector/viz)|

-## Basic Steps:
+## Basic Steps

 - Create a fluentbit deployment (TBA)
 - Create a custom docker image of fluentd daemonset with the following:

   - the fluentd plugin for syslog output GitHub - fluent-plugins-nursery/fluent-plugin-remote_syslog: Fluentd plugin for output to remote syslog serivce (e.g. Papertrail) , using the docker image of fluentd daemonset

   - Custom fluentd configuration to include config required for the syslog output is added.

   - Upload the custom image to dockerhub[docker login will be required and the image should be public for ease of usage]/ Artifact Registry.

   - Change the image used in the kubernates daemonset/statefulset to the custom image created.